acharaakshit/acharaakshit.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Engineer working with the Industrial AI team at GE Research, Bangalore, India.
+I am a Research Engineer working with the AI Research team at GE Healthcare, Bangalore, India.
 I am primarily working on developing NLP techniques for patient reports to aid in timeline based patient journeys.